HepaGam B Prescribing Information

-HepaGam B dose adjustments may be required in patients who fail to reach anti-HBs levels of 500 International Units per liter within the first week post-liver transplantation1.
-Patients who have surgical bleeding or abdominal fluid drainage (> 500 milliliters) or patients who undergo plasmapheresis are particularly susceptible to extensive loss of circulated anti-HBs.
-In these cases, the dosing regimen should be increased to a half-dose (10,000 International Units calculated from the measured potency as stamped on the vial label) intravenously every 6 hours until the target anti-HBs is reached.
+HepaGam B dose adjustments may be required in patients who fail to reach anti-HBs levels of 500 international units per liter within the first week post-liver transplantation1.
+Patients who have surgical bleeding or abdominal fluid drainage (greater than 500 milliliters) or patients who undergo plasmapheresis are particularly susceptible to extensive loss of circulated anti-HBs.
+In these cases, the dosing regimen should be increased to a half-dose (10,000 international units calculated from the measured potency as stamped on the vial label) intravenously every 6 hours until the target anti-HBs is reached.

 Administer HepaGam B intramuscularly as recommended in Table 3.

 |Acute Exposure to Blood Containing HBsAg||0.06 milliliter per kilogram||Administer HepaGam B as soon as possible after exposure.
 The value after seven days following exposure is unclear2, 3.For persons who refuse Hepatitis B vaccine or who are known non-responders to vaccine, give a second dose of HepaGam B one month after the first dose2.|

 |Perinatal exposure of Infants Born to HBsAg-positive mothers||0.5 milliliter||Administer after physiologic stabilization of the infant and preferably within twelve hours of birth.
 Administer concurrently with Hepatitis B vaccine.|

 |Sexual Exposure to HBsAg-Positive Persons||0.06 milliliter per kilogram||Administer HepaGam B and Hepatitis B Vaccine series within 14 days of sexual contact or if sexual contact with the infected person will continue.|